 Our work aims above all to get professional performers, pedagogues and academic researchers talking, both with each other, and with their poets, composers, and audiences.

 How might the study of song performance as a live creative musico-poetic event build bridges of understanding between performers, academics and audiences?
-We invite you to attend one of our many events and join the discussion.
+We invite you to attend one of our many evnts and contribute to the discussion.